Chapter 31:

 “Do you know why they’re really on tour?”

 “No!”
-I blurted out in a failed attempt to save face.
+I blurted out in a drunken attempt to save face.
 “Phyllis hired them to set up her ‘Magosdromes’ in every major city, continentwide.”

 “Magosdromes?”
-Aesandoral asked while unconsciously scratching the side of her glass.
+Aesandoral asked as she unconsciously scratched the side of her glass.

-A toothy grin appeared across the opaque bottom of the container, which began panting like a dog.
+A toothy grin stretched across the opaque bottom of the container, as it began panting as though it were a dog.
 I eyed this for a moment, slightly weirded out, before continuing.

 “Yeah, they’re essentially teleportation circles that will link the capital cities of each region with Phyllis’ shoppe in Dwindlefyre—a literal international airport with duty-free shopping!”